curvenote/editor/README.md

 ## Roadmap

-We have recently (Feb 2021) spun this out of internal development at curvenote.com where we have worked on it for the last year.
+We have recently (Feb 2021) spun this out of internal development at [Curvenote](https://curvenote.com) where we have worked on it for the last year.
 Docs and testing aren't yet up to our open source standards 😬.
 We will improve these over time!
-In the mean time, star the repo, watch it, or send us an issue or [email](mailto:support@curvenote.com), or try out the editor on curvenote.com!
+In the mean time, star the repo, watch it, or send us an [issue](https://github.com/curvenote/editor/issues/new) or [email](mailto:support@curvenote.com), or try out the editor on [Curvenote](https://curvenote.com)!

 ## Q1-Q2, 2021
 * Improve math editor (look at [prosemirror-math](https://github.com/benrbray/prosemirror-math)).